helidon-io/helidon-examples/examples/imperative/data-jdbc/README.md

 These examples show how to execute SQL directly with the Helidon Data `JdbcClient`.
 Application code creates statements, binds parameters, selects row mappers, and invokes terminal operations for queries, updates, and generated keys.

+NOTE: Helidon Data JDBC is an incubating feature introduced in Helidon 27.0.0.
+Its APIs are not production ready, may change incompatibly, and may be removed in any release.

 Choose the imperative approach when you want JDBC operations to remain explicit in application code.
 To define data access as repository interfaces and generate their implementations, use the [declarative JDBC examples](../../declarative/data-jdbc).